At a Glance

 Understand the Role: Read the job description carefully to understand the specific requirements and responsibilities of a Teacher of Graphics.
 Tailor your application to highlight how your skills and experiences align with what the school is looking for.

-Proofread Your Application: Before submitting, thoroughly proofread your CV and cover letter for any spelling or grammatical errors.
+Proofread Your Application: Before submitting your application, make sure to proofread all documents for spelling and grammatical errors.
 A polished application reflects your attention to detail and professionalism, which are crucial in a teaching role.

 How to prepare for a job interview at Confidential